Installation

 kozou inspect --helpIf you pulled the runtime image instead, run the equivalent through Docker:

-docker run --rm ghcr.io/kozou-dev/kozou:v0.1.1 inspect --helpEither should print the flags for inspect without error.
+docker run --rm ghcr.io/kozou-dev/kozou:latest inspect --helpEither should print the flags for inspect without error.
 From here, point the CLI at a database to produce real output — a products table with a status column (draft / published / archived) or an orders relation makes a good first target.

 Next steps